+When using cast polyurethane systems, the polyurethane casting process requires the right temperature for polyurethane components that are used in the process.
 Cast polyurethanes are processed in a liquid state.
-That is, the individual components of the system are liquified before mixing and then cast into a mold or poured onto a surface to allow the cure to advance to a solid state.
+That is to say that the individual components of the system are liquified prior to mixing and then the mixed compound is cast into a mold or poured onto a surface to allow the cure to advance to a solid state.

-In this blog, we will address the temperature requirements to effectively work with curatives such as diols, diamines, and formulated products used as chain extenders and curatives in polyurethane/urea systems.
+In this blog, we'll address polyurethane temperature range requirements required to effectively work with numerous curatives such as diols, diamines, and formulated products that are used as chain extenders and curatives in polyurethane/urea systems.

 Solid Curatives Used in Cast Polyurethane Systems